AhmedYasserTaha/AUVNET-Flutter-Internship-Assessment/README.md

 This project is a simple e-commerce Flutter app developed using **Clean Architecture** and **BLoC pattern** for state management.
 It leverages **Supabase** as a backend service for authentication and data management, and uses **Hive** for local caching to support offline usage.

 ---
+⚠️ Important Note
+⚠️ Important Note
+Please log in using a valid email address.
+A confirmation message will be sent to your email, and you must verify it to be able to log in again.
+⚠️ Important Note
+⚠️ Important Note

 ## Installation & Setup